AISaturdaysKigali/AIStarurdaysKigali/README.md

 Some usefuls link for AI Saturdays Lessons and plans

-The first 2 weeks we will learn Machine learning foundations
+The first 2 weeks we will learn Machine learning foundations.

-We will learn about :
  - Linear Algebra
  - Calculus
  - Probabilty and statistics